davedittrich/utils/README.md

     - ../shared/*
 ```

-To further reduce redundancy in hard-coding of elements that are part of tests,
+To further reduce redundancy and hard-coding values in tests, all Ansible variables
-all Ansible variables that were defined during role execution in the `converge`
-phase are dumped to a file so they can be used during later phases (specifically,
+that were defined during the `converge` phase are dumped to a file in the
-the `verify` phase).
+`molecule` ephemeral directory for the scenario so they are available for use
+by tests in the `verify` phase.
+The path to the file for the `default` scenario
+would be `${HOME}/.config/molecule/utils/default/ansible-vars.yml`.

 Tests can be skipped by use of the `@skip_unless_role()` decorator, which checks
 to see if the role for which they apply is in the `ansible_roles_names` variable